Virtual Networking Tips for Remote Professionals

 Then, as people move on to different roles, you can keep in touch and reach out as you begin a job search or when you discover a former coworker has an in at a company where you’d like to work.

-However, this seamless networking experience can become more challenging when you work remotely.
-And due to the novel coronavirus pandemic, remote working has become even more common.
-According to a PwC survey, as of June 2020, 77% of office workers were working remotely at least one day a week due to COVID-19.
-Overall, 72% responded that they would like to work away from the office at least two days per week, while 32% of those surveyed preferred working away from the office regardless of the pandemic.
+However, this seamless networking experience can become more challenging when you work remotely, which has now become even more common.
+According to a PwC survey, as of June 2020, 77% of office workers were working remotely at least one day a week.
+Overall, 72% responded that they would like to work away from the office at least two days per week, while 32% of those surveyed preferred working away from the office regardless.

-For people currently working remotely due to the pandemic, as well as those that opt for remote work due to personal preference, networking may take more effort but it’s by no means out of reach.
+For people currently working remotely, as well as those that opt for remote work due to personal preference, networking may take more effort but it’s by no means out of reach.

 Here’s how to get started growing—and maintaining—connections if you're a remote professional.

 For remote workers, social media is ideal since it's designed for fostering remote connections.
 It’s an easy way to connect with people who you might not normally encounter in person.
 Try these tactics for social media networking: